MahinulAbid2/Node.js-Experiment/README.md

 # What can I do with Node.js?

 * Node.js can generate dynamic page content.
+> Node.js can generate dynamic page content means that Node.js can `create web pages` with content that changes in real-time based on data, user input, or other factors.
+This allows for the creation of interactive and personalized web applications where the content isn't static but can be updated or customized on the fly.
 * Node.js can create, open, read, write, delete, and close files on the server
 * Node.js can collect form data
 * Node.js can add, delete, modify data in your database